A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Weight-Shared Multi-Stage Network

 \subsection{Concepts of Weight-Shared Multi-Stage Network}

-We explain the detailed concept of the WSMS-Net.
-Let us consider the image A and the image B depicted in Fig.~\ref{fig:scale}.
-There are two stages: The first stage is given the original $N \times N$ image as input and the second stage is given $\frac{N}{2}\times\frac{N}{2}$ image, being resized to half, as input.
-The image A is an image depicting the whole of an automobile and the image B is an image containing only the part around the left front tire of a sports car.
-In the training phase, the WSMS-Net is given the image A and learns the features related to the automobile.
-In the first stage, since the size of the image remains at $N\times N$, the WSMS-Net learns the local features of the car such as the shapes of tires, windows, headlights, and license plate..
-In the second stage, since the image is resized to $\frac{N}{2}$, the WSMS-Net learns the features such as the whole shape of the car but ignores the local features learned in the first stage.
-The image B is an image depicting only a part of the sports car; a tire and a headlight.
-When the WSMS-Net is given the image B, the feature maps corresponding to the local features learned with the image A in the first stage naturally respond to the image B in the second stage.
-An image of the whole of an object in a close-up and another image of the object in a long shot also share their features in the second stage and the first stage in a similar way.
+We explain the detailed concept of a WSMS-Net in this section.
+Consider images A and B, depicted in Fig.~\ref{fig:scale}.
+There are two stages: The first stage is given the original $N \times N$ image as input and the second stage is given the $\frac{N}{2}\times\frac{N}{2}$ image resized by half as input.
+Image A shows the entire automobile and image B shows only the part around the left front tire of a sports car.
+In the training phase, WSMS-Net is given the image A and learns the features related to the automobile.
+In the first stage, because the size of the image remains at $N\times N$, WSMS-Net learns the local features of the car such as the shapes of the tires, windows, headlights, and license plate.
+In the second stage, because the image is resized to $\frac{N}{2}$, WSMS-Net learns the features such as the whole shape of the car but ignores the local features learned in the first stage.
+Between the two stages, different features are found: This is necessary for our WSMS-Net to become robust to scaling of objects.
+We expect that a wide-shot and a close-up of similar objects have similar features in the first and second stages.
+With image A, WSMS-Net learns the feature maps in the red shaded area see Fig.~\ref{fig:scale}, in its first stage.
+After that, WSMS-Net finds similar feature maps in the image B in the second stage.
+Thanks to the different influences of receptive fields of two stages, feature maps in the red shaded area in Fig.~\ref{fig:scale} in the first stage learned by the image A are similar to those in the second stage learned by the image B. If images A and B are given to an ordinary CNN, the CNN cannot find any features shared by them.